laysakura/trie-rs/README.md

 - Many search operations are implemented via iterators which are lazy, require less memory, and can be short circuited.
 - Incremental search available for "online" applications, i.e., searching one `Label` at a time.

+## Cargo features

+- "rayon"

+Enables [rayon](https://crates.io/crates/rayon) a data parallelism library.

+- "mem_dbg"

+Can determine the size in bytes of nested data structures like the trie itself.

+- "serde"

+Can serialize and deserialize the trie.

 ## Acknowledgments
 [`edict.furigana`](https://github.com/laysakura/trie-rs/blob/master/benches/edict.furigana) is used for benchmark.
 This file is constructed in the following step: